walrus-chanul-dandeniya/chiral-network/README.md

 - XSS protection in user content
 - CORS configuration for API calls
 - Secure random for IDs
-- No commercial features to prevent misuse
+- No centralized servers to compromise
+- Fully decentralized architecture prevents single points of failure

 ### Planned Security